 - Complete Sea Turtle Stranding and Salvage Network (STSSN) and Level A forms.

-- Cover letter including preferred focus area (necropsy or rehabilitation) and internship expectations.
-While we will do our best to accommodate intern preferences, staff will make the final focus area determination.
+- Cover letter.
 There is some flexibility with internship start/end dates; please include any known schedule conflicts in your cover letter.

-- Contact information for three references; one must be an academic reference.
+- Two references; one must be an academic and/or professional reference.